How Slack uses Slack

 When we say “Slack apps,” we’re talking about things like the PagerDuty app we mentioned in the previous section: an app that makes your critical software tools accessible and usable within your Slack workspace.

-Here are a few big engineering use cases where Slack apps help our teams work smarter.
+Here are a few common scenarios for which Slack apps help our teams work smarter.

 We use Slack apps that funnel push notifications from GitHub and other services.
 This automates and streamlines communication, leading ultimately to faster, safer code deployments.